walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 ### Exercise
 Try changing the above function so that different sounds are played instead of a Cat's Meow.
-You'll need to lookup the [CraftBukkit API's Sound class][soundapi] to see all of the possible sounds that can be played.
+You'll need to lookup the [CanaryMod API's Sound class][soundapi] to see all of the possible sounds that can be played.